2. Understanding Renko charts

 How to create Renko charts

-From what we have gathered, Renko charts make use of bricks.
+From what we have gathered, the Renko indicator make use of bricks.
 The bricks can be set for any size, such as Re 1, Rs 2, Rs 5, Rs 10, Rs 50 and so forth.
 However, brick is only formed or gets displayed on a chart once the price has moved by the amount set for each brick.

 Since these charts do not take into consideration the effect of time, the formation of brick is dependent only on price movement and does away with price movement in a specified time range.
 The formation of brick depends on the volatility of the stock and the size of the brick set by the trader initially.